cyclingProfessor/humannetwork/README.md

   Different tasks have different JSON attributes.
 However, all share:
   {PercentageError: INT, PercentageDrop: INT, randDelay: INT, name: STRING, type: "TASK")

-  A TOPOLOGY taks has the attribute {task: "TOPOLOGY"}
+  A TOPOLOGY task has the attribute {task: "TOPOLOGY"}
   A MESSAGE task has the attributes {task: "MESSAGE", text: STRING, recipient: INT}
   A WHOIS task has the attributes {task: "WHOIS", other: STRING)